This page will be regularly updated with information about coronavirus-related measures and restrictions at the Law School.

 - Residence Halls

-- The Law School will not be closing its residence halls.
-However, we encourage those who can go home to do so and will provide a refund for any student who chooses to move out of Law School housing for the period between the date you move out and the end of your housing license.
+- If a student chooses to move out of Law School housing at any point, refunds will be given for the period between the date of move out and the end of the housing license.
 Refunds will be processed through the bursar.
 Please check Albert to make sure your mailing address is current, if you are not set up for direct deposit.

 - Mail Services is necessarily limiting service.